Healthy Homes Assessment Strathmore Park

 Strathmore Park Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required throughout Strathmore Park and New Zealand rental houses where it is reasonably practicable to put in.
+• Underfloor and ceiling insulation is a requirement throughout Strathmore Park and New Zealand rental houses where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their the compliance with each Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records that prove the conformance to the Healthy Homes Standards that apply or will be applied during the tenancy of their rental properties.

-• Private landlords and property managers have to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in tenant.
+• Private landlords and property managers must ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must adhere to the Healthy Homes Standards regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes